 - Consider adding time and location of access as additional authentication factors.

 5. Default Software Installations

 Vulnerabilities in systems and applications can occur in both vendor-produced and home-grown IT solutions.
 Failing to update software can maximize risks.
-The ten most common technical vulnerabilities accounted for over 85% of data breaches in the past year.
-It's crucial to shift towards an active model of identifying and remediating threats based on known vulnerabilities in your software configurations.
+In fact, businesses using outdated technology are at risk of a 47% increase in costs in the aftermath of a data breach, compared to companies that perform updates in a timely manner.
+It's crucial to shift toward an active model of identifying and remediating threats based on known vulnerabilities in your software configurations.

 How to Mitigate Application Risk: